marcw/marc.weistroff.net/2011/10/03/i-assure-you-it-s-open.rst

 public: yes
 tags: [general]
 summary: |
-  This website is back online.
+  The one where I say that this website is back online.

 I assure you, it's open
 =======================